 The township of Woorabinda is located two hours’ drive west of Rockhampton in Central Queensland, on the traditional lands of the Wadja Wadja and Ghungalu people.
 There are 52 clans and numerous language groups represented in the Woorabinda community.
 The town is surrounded by a diverse landscape consisting of Brigalow Belt Forest, habitat for a wide range of native fauna and flora, and two major river systems – the Dawson and McKenzie – which flow into the Fitzroy River.

-The Fitzroy catchment is estimated to contribute 23% of the total sediment that makes its way into the waters of the Great Barrier Reef, so it’s a high priority for restoration.
+The Fitzroy catchment is estimated to contribute 23% of the total sediment that makes its way to the waters of the Great Barrier Reef, so it is a high priority area for restoration.
 Research indicates that the gullies we are targeting through this project have exported an average 956 tonnes of sediment per hectare since 1945.
 That’s a staggering 550,000 tonnes of sediment over that period with 65% capable of being suspended and delivered to the Great Barrier Reef.

 Reducing the amount of sediment flowing to the Reef is key to ensuring its long-term health and survival.
-Thanks to almost $1 million from the Queensland Government’s Reef Water Quality Program and $250,000 in matched funding from other contributors, Greening Australia and Woorabinda Pastoral Company are implementing gully restoration techniques that have been trialled and proven in other Reef catchments.
+Thanks to almost $1 million from the Queensland Government’s Reef Water Quality Program and $250,000 in matched funding from other contributors, Greening Australia and Woorabinda Pastoral Company implemented gully restoration techniques trialled and proven in other Reef catchments.

-We are using the latest scientific and practical methods to ensure lasting reductions in the amount of sediment flowing to the Reef from the Dawson and McKenzie river systems, and to help the land recover and thrive.
-Trials have shown that the gully restoration techniques we are using can reduce sediment run-off by more than 80% in less than three years.
-Restoring these landscapes will also support improved habitat for Fitzroy River turtles, birds, and local endemic plants.
+Science-led, practical methods were used to ensure lasting reductions in the amount of sediment flowing to the Reef from the Dawson and McKenzie river systems, and to help the land recover and thrive.
+Trials demonstrated that the gully restoration techniques used reduced sediment run-off by more than 80% in less than three years.
+Restoring these landscapes also supports improved habitat for Fitzroy River turtles, birds, and local endemic plants.

-Greening Australia, Woorabinda Pastoral Company and Woorabinda Aboriginal Shire Council are also delivering significant employment opportunities and ensuring the sustainability of the project by involving the local community in restoration works.
-For example, Woorabinda community rangers and members are co-delivering trial treatments on site with our staff.
-We’ve collaborated on stock management training and fencing work, and are co-designing a vegetation and weed management plan.
-Collectively, these actions will restore the overall resilience of the land and improve water quality flowing to the Great Barrier Reef.
+Greening Australia, Woorabinda Pastoral Company and Woorabinda Aboriginal Shire Council also delivered significant employment opportunities and enhanced the sustainability of the project by involving the local community in restoration works.
+For example, Woorabinda community rangers co-delivered trial treatments on site with our staff.
+Project collaborations spanned from stock management training and fencing work to co-designing a vegetation and weed management plan.
+Collectively, these actions are restoring the overall resilience of the land and improve water quality flowing to the Great Barrier Reef.

-Once the works are complete, we’ll monitor the gully treatments on the two properties, gathering data that can be used to inform the restoration of other areas in the future.
+The completed gully treatment works have been monitored on the two properties, gathering data to use and inform the restoration of other areas in the future.

 Relationships like this one with Woorabinda Pastoral Company and Woorabinda Aboriginal Shire Council are critical to the success of Reef Aid, with commitment from landholders who steward the land helping ensure the health of the Reef.

-The Fitzroy River Water Quality Project is a collaborative project jointly funded through Greening Australia’s Reef Aid program and the Queensland Government’s Reef Water Quality Program.
+The Fitzroy River Water Quality Project was a collaborative project jointly funded through Greening Australia’s Reef Aid program and the Queensland Government’s Reef Water Quality Program.